KarimHassanieh/Udacity-Project-1---Rover-/Project1_README.md

 *Prespective transform with the indicated source and destination point using opencv function warpPrespective and getPrespective.
 *Detecting the rock samples:This was done by selcting the pixels between upper and lower RGB threshold (between 60,60,45, and 255,255,0)
 *Detecting obstacles:This was done by selcting the pixels between  lower RGB threshold of (160,160,160) however a lower threshold was also implemented to not select the black pixels the unknow regiond that is why a lower threshold of (3,3,3) was put in place.
 *The rotation and translation functions were added based on the formulas provided during the lessons.
+You may refer to the below images for the actual results obtained :

 ![alt text][image1]
 ![alt text][image2]
+![alt text][image3]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
 And another!